New Challenges for Affordable Housing in Europe - Summer School for Young Professionals

 Who should register?

-Young professionals (in general less than 10 years of working experience) working in the housing sector
+Young professionals (in general less than 10 years of working experience) from the housing sector

 Are there any admission requirements?